Other SLOB-related are listed in “My SLOB IO testing index“.

 db_files = 300

 memory_max_target = 2G

-BTW: Already now we see that with fast CPUs (alike we are running on that system) the CPU time an instance spends on blocks processing is within 1% of total time spent.
-Therefore my prediction goes that the Orion and SLOB results will be very close to each other.
+BTW: Already we see that with fast CPUs (like we are running on that system), the CPU time an instance spends on block processing is within 1% of total time spent.
+Therefore, I predict that the Orion and SLOB results will be very close to each other.

 Yury & Co :)

 Interested in working with Yury?
 Schedule a tech call.